Poetry Over the Years: The Highlights

 The times I have had with everyone, I can't even explain

-and wherever I go, I keep hearing my name.
+And wherever I go, I keep hearing my name.

 But in truth, I don't think I deserve this fame.